sammydigits/sam-2019-03-27/README.md

 ## Improvements

 // What could be added to the app / API?

-- Use the Gatsby image plugin and GraphQL to pull/download the images from Drupal and optimize them.
-More time needed to get this working.
-For now, images are referenced directly from Drupal.

 - Gatsby doesn’t support ALT tags for images pulled from the Drupal JSON API, yet: https://github.com/gatsbyjs/gatsby/issues/10339 - so ALT tags are hardcoded to use the page title, for now.